Our dog truck is a 1998 Ford Expedition, while our

 own dog box on the lower level.
 T-Bone and Zoë

-has the smallest box in the center of the upper level.
+the youngest puppy, had the smallest box in the center

-The bay window basically fills into the rear windows
+of the upper level.
+The bay window basically fills

-on the truck and allows the upper boxes to be larger.
+into the rear windows on the truck and allows the

-There is a set of wire grills between the dog area
+upper boxes to be larger.
+There is a set of wire grills

-and the window.
+between the dog area and the window.

 We built the boxes as light as possible.
 The floor